darciew/CV/README.md

 - Partnered with HR to create and design an on-boarding process for new staff - this was non-existent when I started.

-- Assisted on a last minute unplanned office move that required finding and moving to a new site within 2 months of notice.
-I diagrammed and presented options to evaluate the best solution.
+- Assisted organising an impromptu office move that required finding and moving to a new site within 2 months of notice.
+I diagrammed and presented different location options to evaluate the best solution.

 - Worked closely with the VP of Engineering to develop IT solutions, there was no IT department so I became the first point of call for any technical issues in the office.
 I created a database to keep track of company laptops through our security software system, something that wasn't in place when I began.